Protect Your Pets From Paralysis Ticks

 - General weakness or lack of co-ordination

 - Trouble blinking, usually starts in one eye

 - Difficulty breathing, will sound like the pet is grunting when breathing out

-It is essential for your pet’s survival that you contact your vet immediately if you think they are affected by a tick or you find a tick on your pet.
-Tick paralysis in dogs and cats is life threatening!
+Tick paralysis in dogs and cats is life threatening and it is essential that you contact your vet if you think they are affected by a tick or you find a tick on your pet.

 What Do I Do If I Find a Paralysis Tick?

-Remove the tick immediately – grasp the tick as close to your pet’s skin as possible using your fingers or a set of tweezers.
+Grasp the tick as close to your pet’s skin as possible using your fingers or a set of tweezers.
 Then firmly pull on the tick to remove it.
 Do not worry if you burst the tick or leave part of the head behind – this will not result in more toxin being injected.
-Once you have removed the tick, contact The House Call Vet on 0439 145 990 anytime day or night for over the phone advice and to arrange for Dr Ben to attend to your pet quickly.